 At 7,000 feet in elevation, Flagstaff is nestled at the base of the San Francisco Peaks.
 This college town in the high country mountains of Arizona is unlike any other city we’ve visited in The Grand Canyon State.
 Flagstaff is a mix of small town feel and the great outdoors.
-Like many great college towns, the city has a great microbrew and coffee scene and is very dog friendly.
-We thoroughly enjoyed our time in the city and discovering all the dog friendly things to do in Flagstaff, Arizona.
+As we gear up to attend Overland Expo West, I want to share some of our things to do in Flagstaff, including some dog friendly activities.

 Take a Stroll Around Buffalo Park

 The founders of Mother Road Brewing live by the creed “finding joy in the adventure” and we’re 100% on board with that.
-This microbrew has a large outdoor patio that’s dog friendly.
-You can’t go wrong with a pint of Gold Road or Tower IPA.
+This craft brewery has a large outdoor patio that’s dog friendly.
+Order a pint of Gold Road or Tower IPA.
 Bowls and water are available for four legged customers.

 The mountains in Flagstaff are decorated with tall pines and snowy peaks.
 Drive up to the San Francisco Peaks, 9,500 feet above sea level.
 The first time we visited the Arizona Snowbowl it wasn’t quite ski season, but Leo still had a great time in the snow.